ironmeld/markdown-publishing-guide/docs/markdown-publishing-guide.md

 ### Create GitHub release
 * Go to the repository main page.
-* Click on "N releases" (where N is the current number of releases)
+* Click on "Releases" on the right hand side
-* Click "Create a new release"
+* Click "Draft a new release"
+* Click "Choose a tag"
 * Type "vX.Y.Z" in the text box (replacing X, Y, and Z with the major, minor, and patch number.)
+* Click "Create new tag: ..." right below the text you just typed.
 * Enter "vX.Y.Z Put Theme or CodeWord Here" in the title box (replacing with appropriate theme or code word)
 * Enter the contents of the CHANGELOG.md entry in the description box
 * If major version is zero, click "This is a pre-release"